sf-wdi-37/ruby-methods/README.md

 recurse 5
 ```

-## The biggest difference from javascript
+## Method scope: the biggest difference from javascript

+**Prompt:** Write some Ruby that demonstrates the scoping of variables.

 #### Functions have locally scoped variables
 The following code wont work.
 Why?